Are airlines – particularly low-cost carriers – age-friendly?

 And, in ScootBiz, passengers can choose the premium meal options and they get two side servings along with the main dish.

 In a nutshell, here are the broad findings of our review:

-Q: Would we, as senior travellers, choose ScootBiz for a long flight over the economy section of a traditional legacy airline?
+Q: Would we choose ScootBiz for a long flight over the economy section of a traditional legacy airline?